hdodenhof/CircleImageView/README.md

 Changelog
 ---------
+* **2.1.0**
+    * Add support for padding
+    * Add option to disable circular transformation
+    * Fix hairline gap being drawn between image and border under some conditions
+    * Fix NPE when using tint attribute (which is not supported)
+    * Deprecate fill color as it seems to cause quite some confusion
 * **2.0.0**
     * BREAKING: Custom xml attributes are now prefixed with "civ_"
     * Graceful handling of incompatible drawables